benx421/backend-engineer-path/README.md

 ## Read This First

-Just so we're clear, I will not be polite.
+Just so we're clear, I will not be 'nice'.
 If you haven't already started getting rejection emails, they will soon start coming in.
-There's no polite way to say "unfortunately, we won't be moving on with your application".
+There's no nice way to say "unfortunately, we won't be moving on with your application".

 The tech job market is hard because it's supposed to be hard.
 More often than not, the road will be rough.
 If you have a few minutes to spare, read [Tai Solarin's "May Your Road Be Rough"](https://megaiconmagazine.com/may-your-road-be-rough-by-tai-solarin/).